Mohib1402/CMPE255FeatureEngineering/README.md

 ## Audio File

 The audio file used for this assignment is **Main_kepler_star_KIC12268220C.mp3**, sourced from NASA's website.
-This file is located in the parent directory of the code file in Google Colab.
+This file is located in the same directory as the notebook in Google Colab.

 ## Colab Notebook